bl-aire/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. Back: changes the working directory to the previous one.
 11. Lists: Lists files in current directory, parent directory and /boot
 12. File_type: Prints the type of the file.
+13. Symbolic_link: creates a symbolic link to bin/ls.